 Take it on!!
 You will have great pleasure in the process and the end result will make you happy every time you look at it.
-Also there’s an invaluable comfort gain from having put your own hard work into your home, making it your own and being proud of it.
+Also, there’s an invaluable comfort gained from having put your own hard work into your home, making it your own and being proud of it.

 Why not post your project on HowToSandaFloor.com!
 Very soon you will be able to post your progress pictures, get help from the DIY flooring community and be an example to anyone considering renovating their own floor!

 My floors were sanded by a friend, the corners still need to be done, I have plastic bags to protect the sanded unfinished area.
 I have oil base poly.
 I need to finish these floors but afraid to. please give me words of confidence, because this has been 4 months.
 Should I use can I shellac over the poly.